AdobeDocs/commerce-webapi/src/pages/graphql/tutorials/checkout/index.md

 # GraphQL checkout tutorial

-This tutorial describes how to place an order through GraphQl.
+This tutorial describes how to place an order through GraphQL.
 Customers can make purchases in two ways:

 -  As a logged-in user
 -  As a guest user who does not create an account